zxlml/Group_Stepdown_SLOPE/README.md

 # Group_Stepdown_SLOPE

-Codes of our paper, under review.
+Codes and theoretical Proof of our paper, under review.